 How to Chain TFS Builds?

 One of my colleagues @gdurzi recently asked me this question.
 Sounds straightforward enough to be supported out of the box with TFS right?
-Too many And I recommended using the ever faithful MSBuild <Exec> task to make a call to TFSBuild.exe to queue a new build from the first TFSBuild.proj with something like this
+Too many quirks with this.
+And I recommended using the ever faithful MSBuild <Exec> task to make a call to TFSBuild.exe to queue a new build from the first TFSBuild.proj with something like this

 TFSBuild.exe start /queue %TFSSVR% %TEAMPROJECT% %BUILDTYPE%